 - Fonts: Check to be sure the device supports the fonts and languages you need to conduct the survey.
 Even for the same model, this may vary depending on where the device is purchased.

 Before committing to a specific device model, your best bet is to try, on that model, a survey form that’s comparable to the one you will field.
 Does it show the fonts properly?
 Is it speedy enough?
 Since there is so much variation in both devices and survey forms, actual testing is your safest strategy.

 Note that hardware and software are interrelated.
 Different hardware comes with different operating systems, supporting different software platforms.
-For example, if you choose SurveyCTO as your software, you won’t consider netbooks, as SurveyCTO runs on the Android operating system.
+For example, if you choose SurveyCTO as your software, you won’t consider netbooks, as SurveyCTO runs on both the Android and iOS operating systems.